 What is EPR?

 Extended Producer Responsibility contribution to promoting a reverse collection process and end-of-life recycling, post-consumer waste.
 The goal is to loop it back into the resource recovery network embedded in the waste.

 India has enacted laws in recent years that implemented the principle of Extended Producer Responsibility for Plastic Packaging Waste and Extended Producer Responsibility for E-Waste.
 Saahas Zero Waste (SZW) supports manufacturers and brand owners in the reverse management of these types of waste.

 In May 2011, the Ministry of Environment and Forest notified E-Waste Rules which came into force with effect from 1 May 2012.
 Such laws have enshrined the principle of Extended Producers Accountability (EPR).
 By setting up collection centres or taking back systems either individually or collectively, the producers are required to collect e-waste produced from the end-of-life of their products under these Rules.
-Recycling of e-waste can only be carried out in facilities approved and registered with State Pollution Control Boards / Pollution Control Committees (PCCs).
+Recycling of e-waste can only be carried out in facilities approved and registered with the State Pollution Control Board/ Pollution Control Committees (PCCs).

 Wastes produced must be sold to a recycler or re-processor with environmentally friendly facilities that is licensed or approved.
 The law provides for the establishment of a collection centre individually or jointly; by a registered society or a designated agency; or by an e-waste collection organization.

 The Central Pollution Control Board (CPCB) has solidified its position on plastic bundling and asked 52 organizations from nine enterprises to present their Extended Producer Responsibility (EPR) plan, in understanding to the Plastic Waste Management (PWM) Rules, 2016.
 All organizations utilizing any sort of plastic bundling are required to embrace EPR enrollment either from CPCB or State Pollution Control Board (SPCB)/Pollution Control Committee (PCC) by and large